 Financial aid for guest students may be available from their home institution.
-The student will be responsible for payment of tuition and other educational expenses incurred to Keweenaw Bay Ojibwa Community College.
+The student will be responsible for payment of institutional expenses incurred at Keweenaw Bay Ojibwa Community College.

 Advanced Secondary Enrollment:

 High school juniors or seniors with a "B" average (3.0 on a 4.0 scale) or better may enroll in up to three courses totaling no more than 8 credits per semester with parental consent and the recommendation of their high school counselor.
 Applicants must submit an advanced secondary enrollment form to the Admissions Office each semester.